hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 Interestingly, the diagnostics system has multiple "access levels" and in order to run some of the more low-level tests, one has to first enable higher access levels.
-For example, in order to run test number 50, one has to first enable access level I using one command and then enable access level II using another command.
+For example, in order to run test number
+<b class="led">50</b>, one has to first enable access level I using
+one command and then enable access level II using another command.
 I was glad that there was no password protection on the access levels, so having to type three commands was only mildly annoying.
 Still.
 IBM mainframes.
 Like, booting takes half an hour and constant hand holding!

 The 2440 drive is self-threading, so the operator only needs to place the reel on the file wheel, close the door and press the "Load"